 Appropriately Uses Anti-Anxiety Medication

-This figure is a measure of the percentage of long-term care residents receiving antianxiety medications.
+This datapoint is a measure of the percent of long-term care residents that were administered antianxiety drugs.
+These drugs are commonly given to patients experiencing anxiety and depression.

 Managing Depression Among Residents